NCIS season 22

 The twenty-second season of NCIS was announced on April 9, 2024 and premiered on October 14, 2024, and concluded on May 5, 2025, and contained 20 episodes.
-The series aired alongside with NCIS: Origins and NCIS: Sydney.
+The series aired alongside NCIS: Origins and NCIS: Sydney.
 This is the third season (along with seasons 18 and 21) to not premiere in the usual September, delayed by the 2023 SAG-AFTRA strike, and the second season to not feature Joe Spano as Tobias Fornell.
-In February 2025, NCIS was renewed for 23rd season, which will premiere in October 14, 2025, coinciding with Origins and Sydney.
+In February 2025, NCIS was renewed for 23rd season, which premiered on October 14, 2025, coinciding with Origins and Sydney.

 Premise

 NCIS revolves around a fictional team of special agents from the Naval Criminal Investigative Service, which conducts criminal investigations involving the United States Navy and Marine Corps.
 Based at the Washington Navy Yard in Washington, D.C., the NCIS team is led by Supervisory Special Agent Alden Parker, an ex-FBI Special Agent and a skilled investigator.